lun3x/multi_index_map/README.md

 # Future work
 * Allow users to specify which hash function to use, rather than always using an FxHashMap.
 * Potentially a vector-map style lookup table would be very quick for small tables with integer indexes.
+* Allow overwriting behaviour upon inserting a duplicate unique index, returning a Vec of the overwritten elements.
 * Implement [clever tricks](https://www.boost.org/doc/libs/1_36_0/libs/multi_index/doc/performance.html) used in boost::multi_index_containers to improve performance.